matthew-scherf/Only-One/docs/executive_summary.md

 ## Methodology: Machine Verification

-The complete system is being verified in **Isabelle/HOL**, a proof assistant used for mathematical and logical verification.
+The complete system has been **fully verified** in **Isabelle/HOL**, a proof assistant used for mathematical and logical verification.
 This means:

 - Every inference is checked by automated theorem provers
 - No hidden assumptions or logical gaps